-Two East Anglian families are linked by a deep secret in Graham Swift’s eloquent and poignant exploration of water, history, desire and tragedy.
+Two East Anglian families are linked by a deep secret in Graham Swift’s eloquent and poignant exploration of water, history, desire and tragedy

 Graham Swift is the author of eleven novels and two collections of short stories.
-His books have appeared in over 30 languages.
+His books have appeared in over 30 languages

 His work includes the highly acclaimed England and Other Stories, and Making an Elephant, a book of essays, portraits, poetry and reflections on his life in writing.
 His novel Mothering Sunday became an international bestseller and won The Hawthornden Prize for best work of imaginative literature.
-With Waterland he won the Guardian Fiction Prize, and with Last Orders the 1996 Booker Prize.
+With Waterland he won the Guardian Fiction Prize, and with Last Orders the Booker Prize 1996.
 Both novels were made into films.

 Winner The Booker Prize 1996